 \subsection{Remote Education}

-Next, to demonstrate how \SystemName environments could support proxemic and spatial metaphors to facilitate conversations~\cite{Hu-CHI23-OpenMic}, we prototyped a scenario involving a remote university course.
+Next, to demonstrate how \SystemName environments could support spatial metaphors to facilitate conversations~\cite{Hu-CHI23-OpenMic}, we prototyped a scenario involving a remote university course.

-\textbf{Scenario Description:} A professor uses \SystemName to facilitate activities in their literature seminar course.
-To \textbf{establish the room layout} for small group discussions, they upload an image prior of a room with several tables and restyle it as a ``\texttt{library}'' (Fig.~\ref{fig:scenario3}a, c).
-Students split into groups by organizing themselves around the tables, leveraging \textbf{proxemic metaphors} (Fig.~\ref{fig:scenario3}c).
-To structure a larger group discussion afterwards, the professor restyles an image of a conference room (Fig.~\ref{fig:scenario3}b, d).
-To spotlight students who are speaking, they use \textbf{scaling metaphors} by rendering the students' videos larger and at the head of the table.
+\textbf{Scenario Description:} A professor uses \SystemName to facilitate activities in their literature seminar.
+Before the seminar starts, they \textbf{establish the room layout} for small group discussions: they upload an image of a room with several tables and restyle it as a ``\texttt{library}'' (Fig.~\ref{fig:scenario3}a, c).
+Students assign themselves to groups by organizing around the tables, leveraging \textbf{proxemic metaphors} (Fig.~\ref{fig:scenario3}c).
+To structure a large group discussion later in the seminar, the professor restyles an image of a conference room (Fig.~\ref{fig:scenario3}b, d).
+To spotlight speakers, they use \textbf{scaling metaphors} by rendering the students' videos larger and at the head of the table.